 They still fight bad guys.
 They still save the day, living and fighting in a world that can’t resist the urge to slaughter them with killer robots.
 They also live, love, and cherish one another, as any other family.
 Theirs just happens to be more uncanny than most.

 The battle they fight is only a small part of a more intimate story.
 Just saving the day and further crippling Orchis isn’t enough.
-The most endearing moments of
+The most endearing moments of “X-Men #1” are the ones that show Cyclops living his life outside his heroic persona.
+They show that, when he’s not in battle, he has a home to go back to.

 That home doesn’t just include his friends and fellow teammates.
 They include his father, his brothers, and his kids, including ones from dystopian timelines.
 Given the many complexities and complications surrounding the Summers family, it’s refreshing to see this family come together again.
 If anything, it’s downright refreshing.